novalu/actions-on-google-typescript-template/README.md

 }
 ```

-Note: If you want to use external APIs in your Firebase function, you must upgrade your Firebase account to *Blaze* plan.
+Note: If you want to use external APIs in your Firebase Cloud Function, you must upgrade your Firebase account to *Blaze* plan.

 ### Use Firebase database as a storage [WIP]